News for 2021 & 2022:

 Well that’s it.
 As of 27 March, Closure for Disney’s Resorts has changed from a specific date to “Until Further Notice.”

-We’re probably looking at a Mid-May opening as noted below.
+We’re probably looking at a Mid-July opening.

 Both of Disney’s US Resorts (Disneyland & Walt Disney World) are currently closed indefinitely.

 They had originally been closed through the end of March…

 The Disney closures through the end of the March came out in several announcements over a couple of days mid-March and the indefinite closure came out on the 27th.